 BuckeyeMail Changes: Information for Alumni

 In the past The Ohio State University has provided lifetime email forwarding for alumni.
 As third-party service providers - including but not limited to Gmail, Spectrum, Yahoo!, Apple, and others - have tightened email security controls, more and more of these forwarded email messages are not being received by alumni.
-It’s also affecting Ohio State’s ability to send emails directly to alumni as more of the forwarded emails are looked at as spam by third party providers.
-Because of these external issues causing major deliverability issues, lifetime email forwarding service will be discontinued on Dec.
+It also affected Ohio State’s ability to send emails directly to alumni as more of the forwarded emails are labeled spam by third party providers.
+Because of these external issues causing major deliverability issues, lifetime email forwarding service was discontinued on Dec.
 31, 2024.

 What You Should Do